 5 – Citric Acid

-Found in both regular and diet soda, citric acid is a particularly harmful ingredient for your oral health.
-It’s so harsh that it can damage the enamel of your teeth, which then makes your teeth more able to develop cavities, discoloration, and other types of decay, including tooth erosion.
+Found in both regular and diet soda, non-organic forms of citric acid can be particularly harmful for your oral health, especially when combined with sugar or artificial sweeteners.
+This combination is so harsh that it can damage the enamel of your teeth, which then makes your teeth more able to develop cavities, discoloration, and other types of decay, including tooth erosion.

 One alarming study reported that drinking 2 liters of diet soda each day for 3-5 years can create the same level of tooth erosion as that of a methamphetamine or cocaine addict.